Junior League Mask-her-aid creates a buffer for the vulnerable

 “Homemade cloth masks will be given to patients and visitors upon entry in low-risk areas.
 They may also be used for covering coughs and preventing someone from touching their face,” Ludwig said in the statement.
 “Homemade masks are not considered personal protective equipment ... for healthcare providers, since their capability to protect individuals from pathogens, such as COVID-19, is unknown.”

-According to the statement, Centra has partnered with Gleaning for the World to process and launder donations and is setting up locations across the region where donors can drop off masks, including at the Centra Dawson Inn in Lynchburg.
+According to the statement, Centra has partnered with Gleaning for the World to process and launder donations and is setting up locations where donors can drop off masks, including at the Centra Dawson Inn in Lynchburg.

 On Wednesday, members of the Junior League met with staff from Lynchburg General Hospital’s emergency department to present them with a fresh supply of the handmade masks.